 A majority of U.S. households continued to have favorable impressions of 401(k) and similar retirement accounts.
-In fall 2014, 71 percent of U.S. households had "very" or "somewhat" favorable impressions of DC plan accounts, up from 66 percent in fall 2013 (Figure 1).
+In fall 2015, 72 percent of U.S. households had "very" or "somewhat" favorable impressions of DC plan accounts, similar to 71 percent in fall 2014 (Figure 1).
 Households owning DC accounts or IRAs were more likely to express an opinion of DC account investing and 84 percent of households owning DC accounts or IRAs indicated a favorable impression of such saving.
-Nevertheless, even among the non-owning respondents, 78 percent of those who expressed an opinion had a favorable view (compared with 93 percent with favorable opinions among account owners with opinions).
+Nevertheless, even among the non-owning respondents, 81 percent of those who expressed an opinion had a favorable view (compared with 93 percent with favorable opinions among account owners with opinions).